 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:30, where the video says: “game OS.
 Open Swarm is clawed code for everything except coding.
 An open- source multi-agent system running from your terminal.
 One prompt, an orchestrator delegates to eight specialized AI experts.
 Need an investor deck?
 Deep Research pulls competitor...”

 03